openmobilityfoundation/mobility-data-specification/provider/README.md

 # Mobility Data Specification: **Provider**

+The Provider API endpoints are intended to be implemented by mobility providers and consumed by regulatory agencies.
+When a municipality queries information from a mobility provider, the Provider API has a historical view of operations in a standard format.

 This specification contains a data standard for *mobility as a service* providers to define a RESTful API for municipalities to access on-demand.

 ## Table of Contents